altibiz/perch/docs/api/import.md

 ```

 .
 The function `perch.lib.import.importDirWrap` takes an additional first
-argument that gets passed the same import object as the ones created by
+argument that gets passed the same import attrset as the ones created by
 `perch.lib.import.importDirMeta`.

 An example of usage would be collecting all modules from a directory to pass to